rockerBOO/awesome-neovim/README.md

 - [4e554c4c/darkman.nvim](https://github.com/4e554c4c/darkman.nvim) - Follow the system dark-mode setting on Linux.
 - [f-person/auto-dark-mode.nvim](https://github.com/f-person/auto-dark-mode.nvim) - Follow the system appearance on macOS.
 - [zaldih/themery.nvim](https://github.com/zaldih/themery.nvim) - A new way to change the colorscheme on the fly like in vscode.
 - [linrongbin16/colorbox.nvim](https://github.com/linrongbin16/colorbox.nvim) - Ultra colors all-in-one!
-Are you greedy that you want all the most popurlar Vim/Neovim colorschemes?
-Are you playful that you change colorscheme from time to time?
-This is it!
-It use offline GitHub actions to weekly collect and update the most popurlar colorschemes list, install them via git submodules instead of copy-paste source code (e.g. you can get continuously updates from the original author instead of me), and allow you do any switches with multiple policies and timings.
+It weekly collect and update the most popurlar colorschemes, install them via git submodules instead of copy-paste source code, and allow you do any switches with multiple policies and timings.

 ## Bars and Lines